jimburton/scrabble/chapters/Chapter6.md

   _ <- playGame (newGame1P p1Name theGen d)
   return ()
 ```
-The `playGame` function prints the details of the two players then passes the game
+The `playGame` action prints the details of the two players then passes the game
 to the `takeTurn` function.
-This is the top level of the loop that actually plays the game.
+This is the top level of the loop that actually plays
+the game.

 The `takeTurn` function prints the current state of the board then
 checks whether the game is over.
 If so, it prints the result.
 If not,
-it checks whose turn it is.
-If the current player is a human player,
+it checks whether the player whose turn it is is an AI player.
+If the
-it calls the function that reads a move from the terminal.
-Otherwise,
+current player is a human it calls the function that reads a move from
-it calls the function that plays an AI move.
+input.
+Otherwise, it calls the function that plays a move
+automatically.

 ```haskell
 -- | Take a turn.